-Pre-Internet software (or on-premise software) is where you purchase the license for a piece of software but manage it all in-house.
+On-premise software is where you purchase the license for a piece of software but manage it all in-house.

 It usually requires large upfront capital investment to cover hardware, server installation, storage and the software itself.
 Then there are ongoing related costs to having your own server, like space, power, cooling, maintenance, IT teams and replacement parts.